librasteve/Air/README.md

 [![Actions Status](https://github.com/librasteve/Air/actions/workflows/test.yml/badge.svg)](https://github.com/librasteve/Air/actions)

-Please raise an Issue if you would like to feedback or assist.
+Please raise an Issue if you would like to feedback or contribute.

 Air docs are at https://librasteve.github.io/Air/